ITISFoundation/tvb-recon/README.md

 (.venv)$ make tests
 ```

-## Workflow
+## Some important files

-1. The source code shall be copied to the [src](tvb-recon/src/tvb_recon) folder.
-1. The [Dockerfile](tvb-recon/src/Dockerfile) shall be modified to compile the source code.
+1. The [Dockerfile](tvb-recon/src/Dockerfile) was modified starting from the base `tvb-recon` Docker image
 2. The [.osparc](.osparc) is the configuration folder and source of truth for metadata: describes service info and expected inputs/outputs of the service.
-3. The [execute](tvb-recon/service.cli/execute) shell script shall be modified to run the service using the expected inputs and retrieve the expected outputs.
+3. The [execute](tvb-recon/service.cli/execute) shell script was modified to run the service using the expected inputs and retrieve the expected outputs.
-4. The test input/output shall be copied to [validation](tvb-recon/validation).
+4. The test input/output were not included with the service code, since they are large files.
+Ask the mainteners for more information.
 5. The service docker image may be built and tested as ``make build tests`` (see usage above)

 ---